Ad Hoc Council to Combat Racism and Bias

 4. Exploring and assisting with the coordination of multi-cultural events to learn about and celebrate both the differences and commonalities observed in the racial and ethnic tapestry comprising the fabric of our community.

 Thank you to everyone who participated in our Listening Sessions and/or completed the Community Experience Questionnaire we circulated.
-We are now working toward completion of a report for presentation to the Village Board and Scarsdale community.
+The Ad Hoc Council to Combat Racism and Bias has completed its work, culminating in a report having been presented to the Village Board at their regular meeting held on May 24, 2022.